mikegeyser/self/src/article/2019/11/2019-11-06-live-coding-secrets.md

 Live coding makes both speakers and conference organisers nervous.

 I mean, who would blame them, there are so many examples of high profile live coding failures.
 They take a lot of careful consideration, planning and preparation - and there is _so_ much that can go wrong in execution.
-Everyone has been at one of those talks where the speaker flounders through a live demo, and is as relieved as the audience when it ends.
+Everyone has been at one of those talks where the speaker flounders through a demo, and is as relieved as the audience when it ends.

 Despite all of this, or perhaps because of it, I really enjoy both delivering and watching live coding talks.
 Sure, there are some rough ones every now and then, but overall I find that there's a lot of value to be gained in watching and understanding how someone else goes about coding.
 Sure, you can show code on slides, but that isn't really _how_ you code.
 It is out of context, unnatural, and seldom builds a meaningful connection between the audience and what you want them to learn.
 So, sure there are risks, but they can be mitigated.
 The sense of connection to the crowd, the engagement, the suspension of disbelief and the motivational factor all make live-coding truly rewarding.

 > _Please, if you feel that live coding isn't your 'thing', that's completely ok.
 I'm not here to invalidate your experience, and your presentation will still be incredibly valuable.
 This just serves more as a record of my learnings, in trying many (many) different things while live coding._

-- Examples of high profile failures
-  - Surma at CDS
-  - Rich Harris on Svelte at...
-New York somewhere?

 ## Why would I even?